h14k3r/Consultancy/README.md

 ## Contact Us

-For any queries or further information, please contact us at [bruteforce.securities@proton.me](mailto:bruteforce.securities@proton.me).
+For any queries or further information, please contact us at [test@7seas.com](mailto:bruteforce.securities@proton.me).

 ---

 Have questions or need more info?
-Reach out to us at [contact@consultancy.com](mailto:contact@consultancy.com).
+Reach out to us at [contact@7seas.com](mailto:contact@consultancy.com).